kupzsensei/cerberus-ai-cai/README.md

     *   The "Research List" page displays all past date-range based research queries.
     *   The "Investigation List" page shows all past incident/company investigations.
     *   You can view detailed results or delete entries from these lists.

+8.  **Local File Storage Management**:
+    *   Navigate to the \"My Files\" section in the LocalStorage menu.
+    *   Upload files using the \"Upload Files\" button which opens a dedicated modal with drag and drop functionality.
+    *   Select multiple files using checkboxes to perform group operations:
+        *   Delete multiple files at once
+        *   Download multiple files at once
+    *   View or download individual files using the action buttons on each file card.
+    *   Query selected files using the prompt area at the bottom of the page.

 ## Troubleshooting Common Issues